Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/START_HERE.md

 For the method:

-1. *A Unified Critique Framework for Signed Language Writing, Encoding, and Representation*
+1. *Full-Path Critique Framework for Signed-Language Writing and Text Infrastructure*
+2. *Review Procedure for the Full-Path Critique Framework*
-2. *A Layer-Based Evaluation of Signed Language Writing Systems*
+3. *A Layer-Based Evaluation of Signed Language Writing Systems*

 For the internal baseline: